larsko/pure-data/README.md

 ## Usage Notes
 - Org types generated are: university, faculty and department.
 If other types are required, use the --i_orgs to input an existing org structure.
 - If modifying the XSL files it is recommended to use --validate to ensure XML output conforms to the schema definition.
+- Qualifications.json contains a pre-populated set of academic qualifications used by the script.
+This can be customized by fetching the classification scheme from the Pure API.
+- Usage of classifications has been kept to a minimum, so it should not be necessary to customize a lot of classification schemes before uploading the XML files.

 ## Examples
 Create Chinese orgs and 50 persons (some with photos) in the corresponding submission locale: